ZhongAn, StanChart-backed lenders take early lead in HK digital bank race

-HONG KONG (Reuters) - Online-only banks in Hong Kong backed by China’s ZhongAn Online P&C Insurance and Britain’s Standard Chartered moved ahead of newly launched rivals as they garnered 70% of deposits last year, the lenders’ annual reports showed.
+Online-only banks in Hong Kong backed by China's ZhongAn Online P&C Insurance (6060.HK) and Britain's Standard Chartered (STAN.L) moved ahead of newly launched rivals as they garnered 70% of deposits last year, the lenders' annual reports showed.

 The numbers give the first glimpses of the performances of Hong Kong's eight so-called virtual banks, which launched last year and could offer lessons to peers in Asia, with Singapore's digital banks set to kick off operations next year and Malaysia set to follow.